Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/core-java-interview-questions.md

 * Methods having same names but different Parameters is method overloading.
 Eg
     * Add(a,b) and Add(a,b,c)
       Both methods add all arguments

+### Static Polymorphism (method overLoading : No associated annotation)
+* Methods having same names but different Parameters is method overloading or static polymorphism.
+Eg Add(a,b) and Add(a,b,c)
+Both methods add all arguments

+**Imp**
+* Overloading / static polymorphism is not possible by changing the return type only.
+It gives compile time error due to ambiguity.

+**Real-Life-example**
+* Frog: Since a frog can behave as an aquatic animal and also as a Terrestrial animal Hence Frog is Polymorphic object.
+*

+### Dyanamic Polymorphism (method overriding :  @Override)
+* Method overriding is one of the ways in which Java supports Runtime Polymorphism.
+Dynamic method dispatch is the mechanism by which a call to an overridden method is resolved at run time, rather than compile time.
+* if a superclass contains a method that is overridden by a subclass, then when different types of objects are referred to through a superclass reference variable, different versions of the method are executed.
+* In this video we find an answer with live example for Runtime Polymorphism or dynamic polymorphism with Data Members
+* In Java, we can override methods only, not the variables(data members), so runtime polymorphism or dynamic polymorphism cannot be achieved by instance variables or data members.